Azure/deployment-stacks/README.md

 > Instead, please file an [issue](https://github.com/Azure/deployment-stacks/issues) so
 > we can address your question or concern.
 Thanks!

-Many Azure administrators find it difficult to manage the lifecycle of their deployments.
+Many Azure administrators find it difficult to manage the lifecycle of their cloud infrastructure.
-For example, infrastructure deployed in Azure may span multiple management groups, subscriptions, resource groups, and even Azure Active Directory (Azure AD) tenants.
+For example, infrastructure deployed in Azure may span multiple management groups, subscriptions, and resource groups.
 Deployment stacks simplify lifecycle management for your Azure deployments, regardless of their complexity.

 A _deployment stack_ is a native Azure resource type that enables you to perform operations on a resource collection as an atomic unit.
 Deployment stacks are defined in ARM